darklang/docs/docs/your-first.md

 Now that we're storing requests, we can use a scheduled job (a "Cron", named after the Unix cron utility) to create a report of all requests per day.

 1. Hit the plus (+) button (or use the omnibox) to create a new Cron.
-Set it to run daily, and with the name DailyReport.
+Set it to run daily, and with the name `DailyReport`.

 ![assets/gettingstarted/crondaily.png](assets/gettingstarted/crondaily.png)